 In 1804, a group of English independents withdrew from Second Presbyterian Church to form the "Independent Tabernacle Church."
 After several years as both an independent and then a Dutch Reformed congregation, they rejoined the Presbytery as Seventh Presbyterian.
-In 1873 Seventh Presbyterian merged with Sixth Presbyterian, which had been created from a church split at Old Pine, under the new name "Tabernacle Presbyterian Church" and the leadership of Dr. Henry McCook, a nationally known "pulpiteer" in the mainstream of conservative evangelical Protestantism.
+In 1873 Seventh Presbyterian merged with Sixth Presbyterian, which had been created from a church split at Old Pine, under the new name "Tabernacle Presbyterian Church" and the leadership of Rev. Dr. Henry McCook, a nationally known "pulpiteer" in the mainstream of conservative evangelical Protestantism.
 In 1883, the church relocated to the rapidly growing suburb of West Philadelphia.
 The cornerstone of our present building at 37th and Chestnut was laid in 1884.
-The completed structure cost $206,000.
+The completed structure was designed by Theophilus Parsons Chandler and cost $206,000.
 Its sanctuary seated 900.

 Student Outreach and Financial Difficulties